subbuswaroop/sharaf-dg-app/README.md

 - **Supporting the "add to cart" functionality withbackend logic (e.g. persisting cart state by session or user)**

+## Features that I couldn't implement due to time constraints

+- Handle different languages using react-i18n library and also RTL support
+- Lazy loading components based on scroll position, eg: products and blogs will only be loaded when an user scrolls to that area
+- Provide **srcset** for images so that it loads the best image based on screen resolution

 ## 🛠️ Tech Stack

 ### Frontend